department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext" itemprop="description" >

 Learn about GI Bill eligibility requirements and find out if you can get these benefits.
-VA education benefits can help pay your tuition, pick out a school, choose a career, and more.
-If you’re an active-duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, find out if you can get VA education benefits through the GI Bill and other educational assistance programs.
+VA education benefits can help you pay your tuition, pick out a school, choose a career, and more.
+If you’re an active-duty service member or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, find out if you can get VA education benefits through the GI Bill and other educational assistance programs.

 </div>